Estuary

 BigQuery Overview

 Developed by Google, BigQuery is a robust cloud-based data warehousing and analytics platform.
-With BigQuery, you can efficiently store, manage, and analyze vast amounts of structured and semi-structured data.
+BigQuery enables efficient storage, management, and analysis of vast amounts of structured and semi-structured data.
 To expedite the analytics processes, BigQuery supports columnar storage and parallel processing.
 While columnar storage assists in quickly scanning the required data, parallel processing helps with the distributed computation of big data.
 It automatically scales to handle varying workloads, ensuring you can analyze data of any size without worrying about resource limitations.

 BigQuery is not limited to descriptive and diagnostic analytics.
 You can also use its built-in artificial intelligence and machine learning capabilities to gain deeper insights into your data.
 This versatility is enhanced by the ability to use SQL in BigQuery for creating machine-learning models, offering more advanced data analysis.

-• Method 1: Manually Migrate Data from Instagram to BigQuery
+• Method 1: Manual Data Migration from Instagram to BigQuery

 • Method 2: Using SaaS Tools like Estuary Flow

-Method 1: Manually Migrate Data from Instagram to BigQuery
+Method 1: Manual Data Migration from Instagram to BigQuery

 In this method, you’ll be using the Instagram Graph API to retrieve data from your Instagram account.
 The Instagram Graph API is an interface provided by Facebook that allows you to programmatically access and interact with data on Instagram.
 You can use this API to fetch various types of data from Instagram, including user data, media (photos and videos), comments, likes, insights, hashtags, locations, and mentions.
 The API enables you to fetch data from both creator and business accounts.